$M^2$ as a Quantitative Measure for Beam Quality: Results

-For simplicity, we first assume that \eqref{sol1}-\eqref{sol3} form a system of equations that eliminates precisely 3 of the $M\cdot N$ degrees of freedom given through the $P_{mn}$.
+For simplicity, we first assume that equations \eqref{sol1}-\eqref{sol3} form a system of equations that eliminates precisely 3 of the $M\cdot N$ degrees of freedom given through the $P_{mn}$.
 This will allow us to calculate the most general case for the fundamental mode power estimation.
 This estimate is based on a specific type of parametrization that does not cover all possible beams.
-The corresponding special cases will be provided separately, specifically to show an example discussion on cases that provide a more accurate representation of the fundamental modes' boundaries.
+The corresponding special cases will be provided below.

 For any combination of three $P_{mn}$ a parametrization in dependence of the remaining $M\cdot N-3$ parameters can be derived.
 We are specifically interested in parametrizations involving $P_{00}$.
-While it is not possible to find a general one that represents every single possible case, one can make an Ansatz that generalizes as much as possible.
+While it is not possible to find a general Ansatz that represents every single possible case, we can make one that generalizes as much as possible.
 Given two modes $\text{TEM}_{ab}$ and $\text{TEM}_{cd}$ with $bc-ad\neq 0$, the following parametrization achieves this:

-For the fundamental mode power estimation we are ultimately interested in the lower bounds of this parametrization.
+For the fundamental mode power estimation, we are interested in the lower bounds of this parametrization.
 Generally, due to the possibility of $(m(b-d)+n(c-a))/(bc-ad)< 1$, determining the minimum of $P_{00}$ requires extensive analysis of the case-specific parameter-space.
 However, for a general estimate it turns out to be sufficient to analyze the parametrizations with $(m(b-d)+n(c-a))/(bc-ad)\geq 1$ $\forall m,n$.
-In this case all coefficients in \eqref{Param3} are positive, hence yielding a lower bound whenever the free parameters are set to zero (i.e. $P_{mn}=0$ $\forall m,n$):
+In this case all coefficients in equation \eqref{Param3} are positive, hence yielding a lower bound whenever the free parameters are set to zero (i.e. $P_{mn}=0$ $\forall m,n$):